annettewilliamsoutsystems/docs-product/src/develop/ui/patterns/web/structure/columns.md

 # Columns

-You can use the Columns UI Pattern to split content into multiple columns, improving the way information is displayed on screen.
+You can use the Columns UI Pattern to split content into separate columns, improving the way information is displayed on screen.

  ![](<images/columns-image-4.png>)

 **How to use the Columns UI Pattern**